nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 `ViewHistoryCommand#execute()` accesses command history through the view of a `ReadOnlyCommandHistory`, reads the entries it needs to display, formats the entries into a message, then finally returns the message wrapped in a `CommandResult`, to be displayed to the user.
 The following sequence diagram illustrates the main interactions between `ViewHistoryCommand` and the Model component.
-It uses the example command of `history 5`.

 ![ViewHistorySequenceDiagram](images/commandhistory/CmdHistViewHistorySequenceDiagram.png)